Youth Opportunities

 “Fireside Fairy Tales”

-Roles (Grades 7-12): Go here to sign up for production roles
+Crew Roles (Grades 7-12): Go here to sign up for production roles

-Rehearsals: Mon-Fri, June 30 - July 11, 9:30 - 11:30 am (exclusive of July 4)
+Rehearsals: Mon-Fri, July 27 - July 31, 9:30 - 11:30 AM

-Performances: Saturday, July 12, 3:00 & 5:00 pm
+Performances: Saturday, August 1, 3:00 & 5:00 pm

 Admission: $10, festival seating

 Fireside Fairy Tales is a Spotlight Kids production.
 This one-act play will feature elementary school-aged students on stage and middle/high school students in production roles.
 Guided by seasoned teacher/director Sarah Thomson, students can focus on creativity and bringing their story to life.
 Rehearsals run during the mornings for two weeks and there are two performances on the last Saturday.
 This production invites students to be involved at every level; actors, costumes, set, etc., while being guided by long-time Little Theatre volunteers.
-This year’s production is written by Advanced Writing students from Garrison Middle School.
+This year’s production is written by Advanced Writing students from Pioneer Middle School.

 Students entering 7th Grade & above, please fill out the sign up form to the right.
 Students entering grades 1st - 6th show up for auditions with parent/guardian.